ryanmmhmm/packaging-problem/readme.md

 # Assumptions:
 * All currency is in CAD denoted by a $
 * All input is recieved in the form of strings for corresponding keys and must be parsed by the program
+* Each attribute input (string) must be passed through a filter to ensure that the format of the input can be managed by the program, in the case that poorly formatted input is provided.
+* The cost attribute will always be referenced as a floating point number with two decimals
+* The people attribute will always be referenced as an integer
+* The property_type attribute will always be all lowercase and will have no spaces